 Minimizes Urinary Tract Infections

-This indicates the percent of long-term patients that experienced urinary tract infections.
-UTI's could be a sign of a nursing home with worse hygiene protocols.
-Nevertheless, this datapoint could be skewed for certain nursing homes due to varying reporting standards for infections.
+This indicates the percentage of patients that have had a urinary tract infection.
+UTI's are considered to be an indicator of nursing care at a nursing home.
+UTI's are routinely linked to a nursing home with worse hygiene protocols.
+Nevertheless, this statistic may also be misleading for certain facilities due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

 In Chisolm Trail Nursing and Rehabilitation Center, 11.48% of Patients use Anti-Psychotic Medication

 This tells you the percent of residents given antipsychotic drugs.
 While antipsychotic medications may be vital to many residents, it is important to make sure these drugs are being used only where medically required.
 In limited cases, excessive reliance on these medications may suggest that a nursing home is using these drugs to control patient behavior.